 Though dividends are often paid quarterly, for the purpose of dividend yield it is important to think about the dividend as an annual amount.
 Simply multiply the quarterly dividend by four to get the annual dividend, and use that figure when calculating the dividend yield for a given stock.

 Here’s an example of how to calculate dividend yield.
-Let’s say that the annual dividend for one share of Company XYZ is 6.00 and the current share price is $270.
-When we plug the numbers into the formula, it looks like this:
+Let’s say that the annual dividend per share for Company A is $6, and its current share price is $270.
+When we plug these numbers into the formula, it looks like this:

-Put into percentage terms, that means the dividend yield is 2.22%.
+Put into percentage terms, this means the dividend yield for Company A is 2.22%.

-The answer is 0.04, or 4%.
-That means that Company ABC has a dividend yield of 4%, compared to the 2.22% dividend yield offered by Company XYZ.
-If maximizing your dividends is your main investing goal, then you would be better served by investing in Company ABC.
+Company B’s dividend yield comes out 0.04, or 4%.
+As a result, Company B’s 4% dividend yield beats out the 2.22% dividend yield offered by Company A. So if maximizing your dividends is your main investing goal, then you’d be better off investing in Company B’s stock.

 While knowing how to calculate dividend yield can certainly be helpful, investors might run into problems and make mistakes if they rely too heavily on the metric when deciding which stocks to invest in.
 Here’s what else you should take into account as you assess stocks.